RajV95/sports-slot-booking-webapplication/srs.md

   has a unique ID called 'roll number', has 'First name', 'Last name', 'Sex', 'Age', can play multiple sports, for each sport he/she can select 'only one slot'.

-Each slot chosen by the student will have a "registration date" and "end date", where "end date" can be 'end of semester', 'end of month' or 'end of week'.
+Each slot chosen by the student, faculty or staff will have a "registration date" and "end date", where "end date" can be 'end of semester', 'end of month' or 'end of week'.